 Son Albert Folkens Jr. (1918-2011) was born on June 9, 1918 in Canonsburg.
 He earned income at the age of 22 in 1940 by working in a local steel mill.
 At the age of 23, on Oct.
 18, 1941, he married Madelyn Risbin (1921-2013), one of 13 children of Thomas J. and Sara Ann (Quinn) Risbin of Marianna, Washington County.
 Their wedding ceremony was held in Immaculate Conception Roman Catholic Church in Washington, PA, officiated by Fr.
 Martin J. Hughes.
 After World War II broke out less than two months into their marriage, Albert served in the Army in European Theatre campaigns in Rhineland and Central Europe, receiving two Bronze Stars.
 He and Madelyn had two children -- James Folkens and Sara Ann Godley.
+The family residence in 1947 was at 707 Melrose Avenue in Ambridge, Beaver County.
 Said the Washington Observer-Reporter, "He was a Bessemer converter operator at A.M.
 Byers for 34 years and retired from McGraw Edition, Coopers in Canonsburg, where he had worked in the machine shop.
 [He] was a life member of Baden American Legion Post 641 and Veterans of Foreign Wars Post 927."
 After 69 years of marriage, Albert passed away on Jan.
 17, 2011, in Canonsburg, at the age of 92.
 He was laid to rest in Queen of Heaven Cemetery in Peters Township, Washington County.
 Madelyn survived her husband by nearly three years.
 She died in Washington Hospital on Oct.
 12, 2013, at the age of 92.

 Son William Folkens (1920-1968) was born on Dec.
 21, 1920.
 When he was 20 years old, in 1940, he was employed in a local steel mill.
 He married twice, first on April 8, 1946 to Edith Amanda Hupp ( ? - ? ).
 Later, he wed Elizabeth L. "Betty" Pierson ( ? - ? ).
 William and Betty lived in the South Strabane Township outskirts of Washington, and he earned a living as a truck driver.
 William was burdened with hardening of the arteries and heart disease.
 Sadly, at the age of 48, William was stricken by a massive heart attack on Sept.
 14, 1968.
 He was admitted to Washington Hospital and was dead within four hours.
 He is buried with his parents at Oak Spring Cemetery in Canonsburg.